cyclops-community/ctf/README.md

 ## Building and Testing

+See the [Github Wiki](https://github.com/cyclops-community/ctf/wiki/Building-and-testing) for more details on this.
 It is possible to build static and dynamic C++ libraries, the Python CTF library, as well as examples and tests for both via this repository.
 Cyclops follows the basic installation convention,
 ```sh
 ./configure
 make